 Note: We'll need to be able to both find your account, and verify that we're sending your password to you, and not some hacker.
 So help us out; give us as much of the following information as you're able -

-"Rebill" means that at the end of you billing cycle, we'll automatically charge your card again for the next period.
+"Rebill" means that at the end of your billing cycle, we'll automatically charge your card again for the next period.
 This is so you can enjoy continued access, without having to re-subscribe every month.
-If you don't like this idea, we have a few other options - look for the "no-rebill" subscriptions.
+If you don't like this idea, we have a few other options - look for the "no-rebill" subscription options and the pay per scene / a la carte account.

 An example of rebilling is: you join on March 17th, for $36.00 (one month's access).
 On April 17th, you are rebilled another $36.00.
 On May 17th, another $36.00, and so on.